 Where do I get group disability insurance?

-The most common type of group disability insurance plans are those offered by employers.
+The most common types of group disability insurance plans are those that are offered by employers.
 According to the Bureau of Labor Statistics (BLS):

 - 42 percent of private industry workers had access to short term disability insurance plans offered by their employers in 2018.